Refinitiv/Real-Time-SDK/Cpp-C/Eta/README.md

 This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository and pulls the ETA libraries from that location.
 That repository contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.The `Libs` location in this package contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.

-This release provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Thomson Reuters transport implementations to connect to Enterprise Platform, Elektron, and the Data Feed Direct products.
+This release provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Refinitiv transport implementations to connect to Enterprise Platform, Elektron, and the Data Feed Direct products.

-(C) Copyright 2018 - 2019 Thomson Reuters Limited.
-All rights reserved, Reuters Oak Brook, IL USA
+Copyright (C) 2019 Refinitiv.
+All rights reserved,

 # ETA C-Edition Documentation